 No. Question Information 6.1 Does the policy related to Principle 6 cover only the company or extends to the Group/Joint Ventures/Suppliers/Contractors/NGOs/others.
 The Sustainability Policy instituted by the Company is focused on nurturing and safeguarding the environment for sustainable business.
 It extends to all the stakeholders the Company deals with which include suppliers, contractors, NGOs and others.
 6.2 Does the company have strategies/ initiatives to address global environmental issues such as climate change, global warming, etc.?
-Y/N. If yes, please give hyperlink for webpage etc. Yes, Marico has aligned the sustainability efforts to the global agenda of Sustainable Development Goals (SDGs) and has taken a very specific and focused approach within the parameters of the Company business operations. http://marico.com/india/make-a-difference/sustainability .
+Y/N. If yes, please give hyperlink for webpage etc. Yes, Marico has aligned the sustainability efforts to the global agenda of Sustainable Development Goals (SDGs) and has taken a very specific and focused approach within the parameters of the Company business operations. https://marico.com/india/make-a-difference/sustainability .
 In FY19 the Company made its first environmental disclosure on Climate Change and Water to the CDP (earlier known as Carbon Disclosure Project).
 The Company focuses to create value with brands and products that consumers prefer, while at the same time, conserve resources, protect the environment, and improve social conditions for those who need it most.
 6.3 Does the company identify and assess potential environmental risks?
 Y/N Yes.
 The Company has mechanism in-place to identify and assess potential environmental risks.
 All manufacturing units conduct internal/external audits and assessments to identify controllable/uncontrollable scenarios of the operations.
 Any deviation from laid-down policy and procedure are tackled and reviewed by effective procedures of corrective action.

 No. Question Information 6.4 Does the company have any project related to Clean Development Mechanism?
 If so, provide details thereof, in about 50 words or so.
 Also, if Yes, whether any environmental compliance report is filed?
-No. The Company does not have project related to Clean Development Mechanism.
-6.5 Has the company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. Y/N. If yes, please give hyperlink for web page etc Yes, the Company has undertaken initiatives on clean technology, energy efficiency and renewable energy.
-Some of the initiatives are highlighted below: • Use of agro-based fuel for thermal energy generation • Reduction on dependency on diesel, furnace oil with a focus to shift to clean fuel Use of wind electricity (renewable) • Energy efficiency initiatives include - implementing energy efficient lighting fixtures, installation of water jet vacuum system, retrofitting high efficiency motors and installation of variable frequency drives at all manufacturing units Opportunities in the field of renewable energy source are being implemented such as rooftop solar and biomass based heating equipment at our operations 6.6 Are the Emissions/Waste generated by the company within the permissible limits given by CPCB/SPCB for the financial year being reported?
-Yes, the emissions/waste generated by the Company is within the permissible limits given by CPCB/SPCB for the FY19.
+6.5 Has the company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. Y/N. If yes, please give hyperlink for web page etc Reduction on dependency on diesel, furnace oil with a focus to shift to clean fuel Use of wind electricity (renewable) Energy efficiency initiatives include - implementing energy efficient lighting fixtures, installation of water jet vacuum system, retrofitting high efficiency motors and installation of variable frequency drives at all manufacturing units Opportunities in the field of renewable energy source are being implemented such 6.6 Are the Emissions/Waste generated by as rooftop solar and biomass based heating equipment at our operations Yes, the emissions/waste generated by the Company is within the permissible limits the company within the permissible limits given by CPCB/SPCB for the financial year being reported? given by CPCB/SPCB for the FY19.
 6.7 Number of show cause/ legal notices received from CPCB/SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year.
 Nil